 Planned Parenthood once operated 900 facilities, yet today, states on its website that it now operates “more than 600 health centers,” a further decline of nearly 8 percent from what they published on their website last year.

-While these kinds of decreases are good news, the tragedy is that one in every seven patients at Planned Parenthood has an abortion.
+While these kinds of decreases are good news, the tragedy is that one in every seven patients at the abortion corporation has an abortion.
 Money is fungible and can be used to pay for facilities and staff who commit abortion.
 And while Congress fails to defund Planned Parenthood, taxpayers are forced to continue to monetarily support an abortion business that takes the lives of approximately 881 preborn children per day.
 The time to defund is now.

 Editor’s Note: This report has been corrected.
 An earlier version incorrectly reported 2014-15 patient numbers instead of 2015-16.